Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ## Introduction

-The Pricing Analytics Pre-Configured Solution (PCS) is an Azure Cloud solution consisting of a set of tools to help set prices for wholesale and retail products based on transaction records of past sales.
+The Pricing Analytics Pre-Configured Solution (PCS) consists of a set of tools to help set prices for wholesale and retail products based on transaction records of past sales.
+It is made up of Azure cloud and Office components.
-It is targeted at mid-size companies with small pricing teams who lack extensive data science support for sophisticated pricing models.
+The solution targets mid-size companies with small pricing teams who lack extensive data science support for complex pricing models and data flows.

 Please understand how the solution is intended to be used in the [User Guide](UserGuide.md).